Promoting events is not an easy task!

 For instance, if your event is about a large scale conference, tradeshow or audit- LinkedIn should be your main area of interest, when it comes to your event promotion.

 Some useful tips to optimise social media profiles:

 - Make sure you are using the correct social media image sizes

 - Make your profile images consistent across all platforms

-- Ensure your handles have continuity across networks
+- Ensure your social media handles have continuity across networks

-- Link to your other social media profiles & make sure your links are working
+- Link to your other social media profiles & make sure your links are not broken

 - Ask a few friendly customers or clients for reviews or endorsements